Ten0TenZero Project

 Pick your start and race dates today and put them in your calendar.

-If you’re not a runner yet: you can still do this by keeping the “run” very light — almost a fast shuffle.
+Tip: If you’re not a runner yet: you can still do this by keeping the “run” very light.
+Almost a fast shuffle.

 If you’re not currently running (or it’s been a long time), here’s your Week 0 mission: